dojoengine/saya/README.md

 ## Testing

-Since persistent mode requires two proofs (SNOS and Layout bridge), you can opt to mock the layout bridge proof by providing the `--mock-layout-bridge-proof` flag and the associated hash for testing purposes.
+Since persistent mode requires two proofs (SNOS and Layout bridge), you can opt to mock the layout bridge proof by providing the `--mock-layout-bridge-program-hash` argument for testing purposes.

 Before running Saya, you must first change the fact registry address for the piltover settlement contract to use a mock one.